The complete Zendesk live chat integration tutorial for 2026

 First off, it’s good to know that Zendesk has two different tools for talking with customers in real-time: Zendesk Chat and Zendesk Messaging.
 They sound similar, but they work a bit differently.

-• Zendesk Chat is what you probably think of as classic live chat.
+• Zendesk Chat is a classic live chat experience.
 It’s a real-time, session-based conversation.
 A customer opens the chat, talks to an agent, and the conversation ends when the window closes.
 It’s perfect for solving problems right then and there.

 • Zendesk Messaging is the newer, more flexible option.
 It lets conversations happen over time and across different places, like your website, WhatsApp, or Facebook Messenger.
 A customer can ask a question, walk away, and pick the conversation back up later without losing context.

-Zendesk is definitely nudging people towards Zendesk Messaging these days, but plenty of companies still use the classic live chat.
+Zendesk is a market leader with Zendesk Messaging these days, but plenty of companies still use the classic live chat.
 For this tutorial, we’re going to focus on that core live chat setup and how to add AI to it, since the same ideas work for both.

 A screenshot of the Zendesk Agent Workspace, which is central to this Zendesk live chat integration tutorial, showing the user interface for managing customer conversations.